Key Account Manager

 Something personal

-Marcel is an experienced movement instructor, in his Groove and Move project he helps people develop a positive relationship with movement and make it a natural part of their lives.
-In addition, he mainly plays the bass guitar, but also anything that makes sounds.
-He is an energetic and positive crazy person with more than 10 years of experience as a teacher of youth and adults.
-He is interested in his own movement practice, learning, sports cynology, mountains, camping and sleeping in the car.
+Marcel is an experienced movement instructor.
+Through his Groove and Move project, he helps people develop a positive relationship with movement and make it a natural part of their lives.
+Besides that, he mainly plays bass guitar, but also pretty much anything that makes a sound.
+He is an energetic and positive kind of madman, with more than 10 years of experience teaching both young people and adults.
+He is interested in his own movement practice, learning, canine sports, mountains, camping, and sleeping in his car.

-My goal is to take care of our clients.
-Understand their specific needs and then design educational programs that support their growth.
-In one word, "Salesák" :)
+My goal is to take care of our clients: to understand their specific needs and then design learning programs that support their growth.
+In one word: sales guy. :)

-I've been influenced all my life, it's hard for me to find just one event or person.
-I love development, movement and music.
-From a young age I wandered around various sports, studied at the Faculty of Sports Studies in Brno and led others to do the same.
-I was greatly influenced by karate and dance.
-I still draw from both in various roles in my life.
+I have been influenced by things throughout my whole life, so it is hard for me to pick just one event or person.
+I love development, movement, and music.
+Since I was young, I have been involved in various sports, studied at the Faculty of Sports Studies in Brno, and helped lead others in that direction as well.
+Karate and dance have had a major influence on me, and I still draw on both in different roles in my life today.

 3) Why do you work for humancraft?

-There are wonderful people here and great communication management.
-We spend about 20 days a year off-site together, which is great room for growth.
-Everyone here gets an enormous amount of feedback on their performance.
-A luxurious mix of pragmatism and a human approach.
+There are amazing people here and leadership that communicates exceptionally well.
+We spend roughly 20 days a year together at off-sites, which creates a great space for growth.
+Everyone here receives an enormous amount of feedback on their performance.
+It is a great mix of pragmatism and a human approach.

-I originally came as a less experienced trainer, among a bunch of seasoned bastards with extensive business experience.
-So performing and giving feedback is still a big challenge for me today.
-But it's worth it!
+I originally joined as a less experienced trainer among a group of seasoned professionals with rich business experience.
+So presenting in front of others and receiving feedback are still a big challenge for me today.
+But it is worth it!

-Enormous, on the one hand it is related to the answers to the previous questions (development, access to huge know-how and great contacts).
-At the same time, I will add that I consider business skills to be something that fits into everyone's professional and personal life.
+Enormously.
+It connects to my answers to the previous questions: development, access to a huge amount of know-how, and great contacts.
+At the same time, I would add that I consider sales skills to be something that is useful for everyone, both professionally and personally.

-Keeping up with the constant changes in the business environment and technology.
-I would say that we try to address these challenges through constant innovation and adaptation of our programs.
-We must be relevant and meet the current and future needs of companies.
-That is, skills such as agility, leadership and team dynamics.
+Keeping up with constant changes in the business environment and technology.
+I would say we try to address these challenges through continuous innovation and by adapting our programs.
+We need to stay relevant and respond to the current and future needs of companies — including skills such as agility, leadership, and team dynamics.